Englisch C1-C2

 • critically analyze American popular culture in various media (literature, music, film)

-To receive a certificate, students are expected to make weekly contributions to a written forum, to participate in a group project with their American counterparts, and to submit a term paper.
+To receive a certificate, students are expected to make weekly contributions to a written forum, to participate in a group project with their American counterparts..

 NOTE: Some coursework will be videotaped for university purposes; students will be required to sign the necessary consent form.